alexandria-p/BugleMaestro/README.md

 ## Description

 Play the bugle 📯 using your keyboard keys.
+Multiplayer-friendly!
+Access three octaves & all the semitones inbetween.

 ## Intructions

-// todo
+You no longer need to click your mouse to blow the Bugle.
+Instead, tap your Z ---> M keys on your keyboard.

+SCALE:
+*CDEFGAB* notes are represented on your typical QWERTY keyboard as Z ---> M

+OCTAVES:
+You can go up or down octaves by holding the UP ARROW or DOWN ARROW keys, respectively.

+SEMITONES:
+You can sharpen or flatten notes by holding the RIGHT ARROW or LEFT ARROW keys, respectively.

 Currently keyboard-only (no controller support).

+Because this mod uses the arrow keys, I've disabled their typical use for walking.
+You'll need to run around in-game used WASD instead.

 ### Are there any other ways I can play the Bugle?
+What about mod compatibility?

 Absolutely!
-If you'd like to play the bugle like a real chambered brass instrument, please checkout Virtuoso (https://thunderstore.io/c/peak/p/mondash/Virtuoso/) by Matthew Ondash/mondash.
+If you'd like to play the bugle like a real chambered brass instrument, please checkout *Virtuoso* (https://thunderstore.io/c/peak/p/mondash/Virtuoso/) by Matthew Ondash/mondash.

+Unfortunately in-game, you can only choose one way to play your Bugle at a time.
+Make sure all players either enable *Bugle Maestro* or *Virtuoso* for their players.
+Whichever mod you decide not to use, ensure all players have it disabled.

+This mod should work with *Pocket Bugle* (https://thunderstore.io/c/peak/p/mondash/PocketBugle/) also by Matthew Ondash/mondash.
+You may want to remap the bind key used by *Pocket Bugle* for summoning the Bugle in-game, to make sure it does not clash with this mod's controls.

+### Are there any other ways I can play the Bugle?

 ### Changelog